Azure/azure-sdk-for-go/README.md

   Service Identity (MSI).
 - `AZURE_AD_RESOURCE`: Specifies the AAD resource ID to use.
 If not set, it defaults to `ResourceManagerEndpoint` for operations with Azure Resource Manager.
-You can also choose an alternate resource programatically with `auth.NewAuthorizerFromEnvironmentWithResource(resource string)`.
+You can also choose an alternate resource programmatically with `auth.NewAuthorizerFromEnvironmentWithResource(resource string)`.

 ### More Authentication Details